Who Is God?

 Most Christians and Messianic Jews understand that God’s multiple facets—including The FATHER, The HOLY SPIRIT, and The SON, JESUS (who also is The MESSIAH)—are intimately associated and integrated with one another.
 They are members of an interdependent and mutually supportive whole.
 In essence, the Trinity or Triune God can be thought of as a “Triple Unity” or a “Tri-unity.”

 Another designation of God is “the Godhead.”
 The word “godhead” is from the Middle English godhed: “god” + “hed” or “hood.”
 It is indicative of the nature of God—in particular, His existence as the supreme Unit of at least three consolidated facets, roles, and functions.

 “image” of God

 Adam, the first man, was made in the “image” of God

-I believe that our triune composition (spirit, soul, body) is a “reflection” or “likeness” of the Divine Trinity.
-Within the Divine Trinity of God, each of His primary “natures” or “constituents” possesses certain conspicuous properties—all working together as a single, unified Whole, with each Member having full and harmonious access to all attributes belonging to the other Two:
+I believe that a person’s triune composition (spirit, soul, body) is a “reflection” or “likeness” of the Divine Trinity.
+Within the Divine Trinity of God, each of His primary “natures” or “components” possesses certain conspicuous properties—all working together as a single, unified Whole, with each Member having full and harmonious access to all of the attributes belonging to the other Two:

 Father and Son

-In particular, the relationship between the Father and the Son is so deep and profound that it is unfathomable to the human mind.
-The only way we can begin to comprehend the connection between the two is through descriptive passages in the written Word of God, the Bible.
+In particular, the relationship between God the Father and the Son of God, Jesus, is so deep and profound that it is virtually unfathomable to the human mind.
+The only way we can begin to comprehend the connection between the Two is through descriptive passages in the written Word of God, the Bible.
 To be sure, Jesus was, and is, God (see Was Jesus God?).